 What Is Probability Density Function?

-The Probability Density Function (PDF) is the function that represents the density of a continuous random variable in a particular range.
-For example, in a class different students get different marks in a particular course.
+Probability Density Function (PDF) is a function that represents the density of a continuous random variable in a particular range.
+For example, in a class, different students get different marks in a particular course.
 Say, 20 students got 80, 13 students got 75, and so on.
 A probability density function will predict the probability of a student getting a mark between 80 and 75 or below 75 or above 80 and so on.
-But the main concern is, the random variable of which we are trying to find the probability density function, has to be a continuous one.
+But the main concern is that the random variable of which we are trying to find the probability density function, has to be a continuous one.

-2 Easy Ways to Calculate Probability Density Function in Excel
+How to Calculate Probability Density Function in Excel: 2 Easy Ways

 Throughout this article, we will discuss 2 handy ways to calculate the probability density function in Excel.
 In the first method, we will use the NORM.DIST function along with the AVERAGE and STDEV functions to find out the probability density function of a given set of data.
 In the second method, we will try to find out the probability density function of a standard normal distribution using the NORM.S.DIST function.
 Hence, here the mean will be zero, and the standard distribution will be 1.